ivanovmd/wbdl-demo/README.md

 A a demo VueJS app.
 Used https://jsonplaceholder.typicode.com/ API.
-You can change Logged in user to update posts.
+You can change Logged in user to edit posts.

 ## Project setup
 ```